 Williams, W.D., O. Kenzie, D. Quinton, and P. Wallis.
 1996.
 The water source as a factor affecting livestock production.
 In: Animal Science research Development: Meeting Future challenges.
 Proceedings, Can.
 Soc.
 Anim.
 Sci., Lethbridge, AB.
 E

 Posted 5th June 2018 by Wildlife and Fisheries Extension

-Labels: aerial gunning bacterial source tracking Biology Distribution E. coli Feral Hogs Harvest Hunting Impaired watersPublication Riparian Sus scrofa Trapping water quality concerns Wetlands Wild Pigs
+Labels: aerial gunning bacterial source tracking Biology Distribution E. coli Feral Hogs Harvest Hunting Impaired watersPublication Riparian Sus scrofa Trapping water quality concerns water quality concerns Wetlands Wild Pigs